elmtree-askmo/cloudcannon-app/content/learn/psychology/how-does-alzheimers-disease-impact-the-hippocampus-and-longterm-memory.md

 url: /learn/psychology/questions/how-does-alzheimers-disease-impact-the-hippocampus-and-longterm-memory
 score: -1.0
 related_article1:
-    id: 170586
+    id: 170567
-    title: How does the temporal lobe contribute to auditory processing and facial recognition?
+    title: >-
+        What role does the thalamus play in sensory input processing?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-the-temporal-lobe-contribute-to-auditory-processing-and-facial-recognition
+    url: /learn/psychology/questions/what-role-does-the-thalamus-play-in-sensory-input-processing
 related_article2:
-    id: 170584
+    id: 170569
-    title: How does the olfactory bulb process sensory input related to smell?
+    title: >-
+        How does the hypothalamus regulate homeostasis in the body?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-the-olfactory-bulb-process-sensory-input-related-to-smell
+    url: /learn/psychology/questions/how-does-the-hypothalamus-regulate-homeostasis-in-the-body
 related_article3:
-    id: 170570
+    id: 170591
+    title: >-
-    title: What is the significance of the diencephalon in brain function?
+        What is the function of the reticular formation in maintaining alertness and awareness?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-significance-of-the-diencephalon-in-brain-function
+    url: /learn/psychology/questions/what-is-the-function-of-the-reticular-formation-in-maintaining-alertness-and-awareness
 related_article4:
-    id: 170587
+    id: 170567
+    title: >-
-    title: What is the role of the parietal lobe in spatial awareness?
+        What role does the thalamus play in sensory input processing?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-role-of-the-parietal-lobe-in-spatial-awareness
+    url: /learn/psychology/questions/what-role-does-the-thalamus-play-in-sensory-input-processing
 related_article5:
-    id: 170594
+    id: 170595
-    title: How do genetic and environmental factors contribute to schizophrenia?
+    title: >-
+        What role does the epithalamus play in regulating the circadian rhythm?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-genetic-and-environmental-factors-contribute-to-schizophrenia
+    url: /learn/psychology/questions/what-role-does-the-epithalamus-play-in-regulating-the-circadian-rhythm
 ---

 &nbsp;